NclRSE-Training/hpc-intro-rocket/episodes/50-transferring-files.md

 ## Required Files

-The program used in this example can be retrieved using wget or a browser on your laptop and then copied to the remote HPC.
+The program used in this example can be retrieved using wget or a browser on your laptop and then copied to the remote cluster.

 **Using wget**:
 ```bash